-President Jessica DeJesus
+President Jessica A. DeJesus

-Vice President Devin McRae
+Vice President Devin O. McRae

-Secretary Tiffany Soma
+Secretary Maricruz Retana

 Member at Large Earl Fields

 Member at Large Dr. Kirill Bumin

-Member at Large Professor Jennifer Forshee
+Member at Large Dr. Paige Tan

 Member at Large Dr. Jonathan Miner

 Founding Member Dr. Cindy Combs

 Founding Member Dr. Martin Slann

 Member Ex-Officio Professor Daniel Fuerstman

+Member Ex-Officio Michael J. Oleaga

-Member Ex-Officio Geraldine Galue
+Member Ex-Officio, Webmaster Geraldine Galue

 Executive Director Michael B. Gaspar

-SRMUN Atlanta is sponsored by an educational non-profit corporation, the Southern Regional Model United Nations, Inc. The Board of Directors for SRMUN, Inc. is comprised of a seven-member panel (four student elected members and three faculty advisors) who are responsible for the overall state of the conference from year to year.
+SRMUN Atlanta is sponsored by an educational not-forprofit corporation, the Southern Regional Model United Nations, Inc. The Board of Directors for SRMUN, Inc. is comprised of a seven-member panel (four student elected members and three faculty advisors) who are responsible for the overall state of the conference from year to year.
 Board members are responsible for meeting three or more times a year to conduct conference business.
 The Board has one-year and two-year student positions that are elected by the head delegates at the Fall Atlanta Conference and the Spring Charlotte Conference.
-Any person who has attended SRMUN for a minimum of two years is eliqible to run for a student Board position.

-There are three faculty positions with staggered twoyear terms.
+Any person who has attended SRMUN for a minimum of two years is eligible to run for a student Board position.
+There are three faculty positions with staggered two-year terms.
 The faculty members attending SRMUN elect faculty positions during their meetings at the two conferences.
 The faculty member should be a person planning to attend the SRMUN conferences during the next two years.

 Each year, the Board will appoint people to Ex-Officio positions that serve in an advisory capacity without voting powers.
-Finally, there are several hired positions that manage various corporate affairs for SRMUN; members holding these positions do not have voting rights.
+Finally, the Executive Director is hired to manage daily corporate affairs and holds no voting rights for SRMUN.